 - Decreased markers of insulin resistance

-- Lowered plasma glucose after oral glucose tolerance testing
+- Lowered plasma glucose after glucose tolerance testing

 - Decreased levels of lipid peroxides (free radicals)

 - Increased vascular endothelial growth factor, which creates new blood vessels